fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 type(foo) :: bar
 bar = foo(1, 0.5)
 ```
 {% include note.html content="The use of statement `sequence` presupposes that the data types defined below are neither of `allocatable` nor of `pointer` type.
-Furthermore, it does not imply that these data types  will be stored in memory in any particular form, there is no relation to `contigeous` attribute." %}
+Furthermore, it does not imply that these data types  will be stored in memory in any particular form, there is no relation to `contiguous` attribute." %}

 The _access-type_ attributes `public` and `private` if used, declare that all [member-variables] declared below will be automatically assigned the attribute accordingly.